Get Ready to File Your Income Tax Return

 Q- What is the difference between ITR 1 and ITR 4?

 ITR-1 is applicable to Resident Individuals having Income from Salaries, One House property, and other sources of income as specified.
-On the other hand, ITR-4 is applicable to Resident Individuals, HUFs, or Firms except LLPs having Income from business and profession, which is computed under Section 44AD/ 44ADA/ 44AE (i.e., on presumptive basis)
+On the other hand, ITR-4 is applicable to Resident Individuals, HUFs, or Firms except LLPs having Income from business and profession, which is computed under Section 44AD/ 44ADA/ 44AE (i.e., on a presumptive basis)

 Q- Which ITR form is applicable for nil return?